Strong weighted and restricted weak weighted estimates of the square function: Weak weighted estimates for the square function

 The claim of the theorem is equivalent to the following inequality that should be proved for an arbitrary function $\vf \in L^2((0,1), w)$:

 Let us make several remarks.

-{\bf Remark.} In Theorem \ref{chfunThm} we study the case of special functions $\vf$, namely, we prove that if $\vf= w^{-1}\1_{E}$, then inequality \eqref{fullweakSq_ineq} can be strengthened.
+{\bf Remark.} In the previous section we studied the case of special functions $\vf$, namely, we proved that if $\vf= w^{-1}\1_{I}$, $I\in \cD$, then inequality \eqref{fullweakSq_ineq} can be strengthened.
 By this we mean that for such special test functions the estimate above has the right hand side $C [w]_{A_2}\, \|\vf\|_{w}^2$.
 There is no logarithmic blow-up.
-In case $E=I$, and $I$ is a dyadic interval this effect was observed in \cite{IVV}, where a PDE method was used.

 {\bf Remark.} Exponent $p=2$ is critical for Theorem \ref{fullweakSqF_th}.
 By this we mean that one can quite easily deduce from this theorem the result for $p>2$: if $w\in A_p$, then the norm of the square function operator $S\colon L^p(w)\to L^{p, \infty} (w)$ is bounded by $C [w]_{A_p}^{1/2} \log^{1/2}(1+ [w]_{A_\infty})$, where $C$ is an absolute constant.
 For that reduction to the case $p=2$ he reader can look at \cite{DSaLaRey}.
-It is important to note that for $1\le p<2$, and $w\in A_p$, \cite{DSaLaRey} proves the estimate $C [w]_{A_p}^{1/p}$ for the weak norm of the square function operator.
+It is important to note that for $1\le p<2$, and $w\in A_p$, \cite{DSaLaRey} proves the estimate $C [w]_{A_p}^{1/2}$ for the weak norm of the square function operator.